wp-plugins/distraction-free-writing-mode-themes/readme.txt

 Tags: editor, themes, dark theme
 Requires at least: 3.4.2
 Tested up to: 3.5
-Stable tag: 1.4
+Stable tag: 1.5
 License: GPL2

-Provides alternative dark and light themes for for WordPress Distraction Free Writing mode editor.
-Use one of the built-in themes based on classics such as Monokai or Q10, or write your own using CSS.
+Provides dark and light themes for for Distraction Free Writing mode.
+Use one of the beautiful built-in themes or write your own.

 == Description ==
-Provides alternative dark and light themes for for WordPress Distraction Free Writing mode editor.
+Dark and light themes for for WordPress Distraction Free Writing mode editor.
 Use one of the built-in themes based on classics such as Monokai or Q10, or write your own using CSS.

 **Usage**